LosDrakakos/Linux-DTUpdater/README.md

 ### 2. Configure `console_config.json`

-Inside the TexTools directory, create or edit the file with your game path:
+Inside the TexTools directory, create or edit the file with your game path in Wine friendly format:

 ```
 ~/bin/FFXIV_TexTools/console_config.json